A lot or a little?

 What's it about?

-IXL offers more than 4,000 practice modules on Common Core pre-K through precalculus math skills and on language arts skills for second- through 10th-graders.
-Kids repetitively practice one at a time, earning points, ribbons, and praise for correct answers, and they get step-by-step explanations for incorrect ones.
-Once kids reach 100 points for a skill, they earn a medal and a gameboard square.
-After registering on the developer's site, parents can access progress reports to evaluate kids' strengths and problem areas.
+IXL offers more than 7,000 practice modules on Common Core pre-K through high school math and language skills.
+It also features language arts, science, and social studies for second- through eighth-graders.
+Kids repetitively practice one lesson at a time, earning certificates and virtual awards that reflect their favorite animals, foods, places, and hobbies for completing work, and they get step-by-step explanations for incorrect answers.
+After registering, parents can access progress reports to evaluate kids' strengths and weaknesses.

 Is it any good?

-This math and language site gives kids a chance to partake in independent practice and focus on areas where they need or want to improve.
-For example, at the sixth-grade level there are 292 types of math-skills-practice activities.
-Individual reports with item analysis, usage, and other information let parents get specific information to differentiate instruction for their child.
+This academic skill-building site/app gives kids a chance to partake in independent practice and focus on areas where they need or want to improve.
+For example, at the sixth-grade level, IXL presents 320 math skills practice activities.
+Parents can view kids' scores for various skill exercises, the questions they answered, and other specific information to differentiate instruction for their child.
 The "Trouble Spot" report can be very useful in quickly identifying where kids are having a hard time and where they need extra help.

-IXL's practice-and-drill approach may not thrill some kids.
-But the questions -- which range from basics such as counting to geometry's perpendicular bisector theorem and a range of grammar and vocabulary items -- offer a consistent progression; they increase in difficulty once kids reach the challenge mode.
-Kids also get detailed feedback if they answer incorrectly, along with the chance to continue with the same skill to try to apply what they've learned, which can greatly improve their comprehension of difficult concepts.
-Adding a virtual sketchpad and the ability to create student rosters directly in the app would be great.
-But overall, IXL is an impressive, comprehensive learning resource.
+IXL's practice-and-drill approach may not thrill some kids, and some could feel they need to focus on getting the answer right every time, instead of viewing each exercise as a learning experience.
+But the questions -- which range from basics such as counting to geometry's perpendicular bisector theorem, as well as a range of grammar and vocabulary items -- offer consistent progression; they increase in difficulty once kids reach the challenge mode.
+Kids also get detailed feedback if they answer incorrectly, along with the chance to continue with the same skill to try to apply what they've learned.
+This can greatly improve their comprehension of difficult concepts.
+Adding tools like a virtual sketchpad would be great, and the subscription cost, which kids will need for full access, may be a deterrent for some parents.
+But overall, IXL is a comprehensive learning resource.

 Talk to your kids about ...

-Families can talk about ways to use the math skills they're practicing in the real world.
+How can you use the math skills you're practicing in the real world?
 When do we use addition in everyday life?
 How about algebra?